pmlopes/presentations/README.md

 * Fastest  <small class="fragment">graaljs</small>

 Notes:
-  Even though performance increased from Rhino to Nashorn (and by the way, nashorn is Rhinoceros in German), the project failed at keeping up to date with the fast pace of evolution of the JavaScript world.
+  Even though performance increased from Rhino to Nashorn, the project failed at keeping up to date with the fast pace of evolution of the JavaScript world.

   On the other hand, nodejs is sitting on the shoulders of giants.
 It's build on top of V8 (Google Chrome, JavaScript engine) which is constantly working on getting the best performance possible and spec compliance possible.